+If a request for an appeal is filed within the time limit, then the department chairperson in consultation with the graduate program director or designate will have the appellant’s decision maker(s) reconsider the adverse decision.
+As part of this process, the decision makers may present to the department chair a file with relevant materials, not to exceed a total of 25 pages.
+The department chair may gather further information regarding the appeal, including speaking with the appellant and the decision makers and requesting further documentation about the decision, about interactions between the appellant and decision makers, and about unit policies.
+The chair’s role is to ascertain all of the facts, consult with the decision makers, and, if possible, help provide a resolution to the appeal.
+If the department has an outlined and documented appeals process, then the chair should resolve the appeal by using this process.
+If the department chair is one of the original decision makers, then the appeal should be forwarded directly to the college.

-If a request for an appeal is determined to have an appropriate claim by the department chairperson in consultation with the graduate program director or designate, then the appellant’s decision maker(s) will reconsider the adverse decision.
-The appellant’s decision maker(s) will render a decision within 15 working days of the department’s receipt of the request for an appeal.
-Within five working days of the decision, the outcome will be communicated in writing to the student, the department chairperson, and the program director or designate.
+After consulting with the department chair, the appellant’s decision maker(s) will render a decision within 15 school days of the department’s receipt of the request for an appeal.
+Within five school days of the decision, the outcome will be communicated in writing to the student, the department chairperson, and the program director or designate.

 VI.
 Appeal of Adverse Decisions

-A graduate student may appeal an adverse departmental decision to the appropriate college dean’s office.
-The appellant must submit a formal written request for a college appeal within 10 working days of the date of the adverse department decision.
-Within 15 working days of the receipt of the appeal in the college dean’s office, the decision of the college dean must be communicated in writing to the appellant, the department chairperson, and the program director or designate.
-D
+A graduate student may appeal an adverse departmental decision to the appropriate college dean.
+The appellant must submit a formal written request for a college appeal within 10 school days of the date of the adverse department decision to deny the appeal.
+Within 15 school days of the receipt of the appeal in the college dean’s office, the decision of the college dean must be communicated in writing to the appellant, the department chairperson, and the program director or designate.
+When submitting the appeal to the college dean, the appellant should include all of the materials originally submitted in the departmental-level appeal as well as the adverse decision from the department.
+As part of this process, the decision makers may also present to the college dean a file with relevant materials, not to exceed a total of 25 pages.
+The college dean may gather further information regarding the appeal, including speaking with the appellant, the decision makers, and the department chair and requesting further documentation about the decision, about interactions between the appellant and decision makers, and about unit policies.
+If the college has an outlined and documented appeals process, then the dean should resolve the appeal by using this process.

-Following adverse decision at the college level, a graduate student may appeal said decision by submitting a formal written request to the dean of the Graduate School within 10 working days of the notification of the adverse decision.
-The dean of the Graduate School will forward the appeal to the Graduate Education Committee (GEC) for resolution.
+If the college denies the appeal, then a graduate student may appeal said decision by submitting a formal written request to the chair of the Graduate Education Committee within 10 school days of the notification of the adverse decision.

 VII.
 Actions of the Graduate Education Committee

-Upon receipt of a formal appeal, the Executive Committee of the GEC will review the request (See III for required materials).
-At the discretion of the Executive Committee, a determination will be made regarding the disposition of the request for appeal based only on the permissible reasons outlined in III above.
-Under all circumstances the Executive Committee will make the final determination of the status of the appeal within 10 working school days of its receipt.
-There are no appeal procedures beyond the appeal to the Executive Committee of GEC.

-Before an appeal can be considered, the appellant must show that alleged violations of the department, college, university, or Graduate School are a substantial failure to follow stated policies which negatively impacted academic progress.
+When submitting the appeal to the GEC, the appellant should include all of the materials originally submitted in the departmental-level appeal as well as the written materials that document the adverse decisions at the department and college level.
+Upon receipt of a formal appeal, the chair of the GEC will review the request (See III for required materials) and begin the process of appointing a Graduate Appeals Panel and establishing an appeals file.

-If the Executive Committee of GEC determines that the appeal should go forward, it will appoint a Graduate Appeals Panel and establish an appeals file.
-The stakeholders, including the appellant, at least one department and one college representative, and the members of the Graduate Appeals Panel, must be given at least 10 working days notice of the hearing date, time, and place.
+The stakeholders, including the appellant, the original decision maker(s)and the members of the Graduate Appeals Panel, must be given at least 10 school days’ notice of the hearing date, time, and place.
 The burden of proof is upon the appellant.